School Health Advisory Committee (SHAC ) Meetings

 Hot topics discussed at meetings:

-1. Health Instruction
+1. Health Education Instruction

-2. Healthy School Environment
+2. School Environment and Safety

 3. Health Services

-4. Physical Education
+4. Physical Education and Health

-6. Food Services
+6. Food and nutrition Services

-8. Parental involvement
+8. Parental and community involvement

 Why a SHAC is important?